 To research double sleeping bags, check out our list of the best two-person sleeping bags for camping and van life!

 Also, while we’re on the subject, if you’re thinking about what to bring on a road trip, check out our adventure road trip essentials checklist, which includes a full packing list for what to take with you (the link opens in a new tab).

 How can I find a camper rental near me?

-Another great option is to look into renting with a larger national van rental company such as Escape Camper Vans, which have a large range of options when it comes to camper van pick up and drop-off locations across the US and other countries including Australia and New Zealand.
+Another great option is to look into renting with a larger national van rental company such as Escape Camper Vans, which has a large range of options when it comes to camper van pick-up and drop-off locations across the US and other countries including Australia and New Zealand.

 What about one-way camper van rental options?

 Many people are interested in one-way camper van rentals as it allows you to do a one-way road trip and not have to worry about returning the camper van back to the original rental location.